Homomorphisms between XL-type Artin groups: Introduction

 \textit{Step 3:} In Section~\ref{sec:no_separating}, we generalise the above Step to the case of a graph $\Gamma$ with no cut-vertex and no separating edge.
 In order to do this, we introduce the graph of induced cycles (Definition~\ref{def:graph_of_cycles}) that encodes the patterns of induced cycles and their intersections.
 For such graphs $\Gamma$, this graph of induced cycles has a sufficiently rich combinatorial structure to allow us to prove that all $g_v$'s can be taken to be equal.

-This approach is already enough to cover the case of injective homomorphisms between free-of-infinity large-type Artin groups of hyperbolic type.
+This approach is already enough to cover the case of injective homomorphisms between free-of-infinity XL-type Artin groups.
 In the case where $\Gamma$ has no cut-vertex but has separating edges, there is an additional step:

 \textit{Step 4:} We generalise the previous step to the case where $\Gamma$ admits separating edges (but no cut-vertex).
 The graph $\Gamma$ decomposes as a union of chunks.
 The pattern of intersection of these chunks is encoded in a tree.
 One can thus use results from previous steps to deal with individual chunks.
 Moreover, one can use certain edge-twists isomorphisms to control the passage from one chunk to an adjacent one.
 This allows us to prove Theorem~\ref{thm:cohopf_XXXL_characterisation} in Section~\ref{sec:coHopf}, and Theorem~\ref{thm:Aut_generating_set} in Section~\ref{sec:Aut}.